Lily Sullivan: Career

-Sullivan made her feature film debut in P. J. Hogan's 2012 feature Mental, for which she auditioned while still at school, playing opposite Toni Collette, Liev Schreiber and Anthony LaPaglia.
-For this she earned an AACTA Award nomination for Best Young Actor and a Film Critics Circle of Australia Award nomination for Best Performance by a Young Actor.
+Sullivan made her feature film debut in P. J. Hogan's 2012 feature Mental, for which she auditioned while still at school, and earned an AACTA Award nomination for Best Young Actor and a Film Critics Circle of Australia Award nomination for Best Performance by a Young Actor.

 In 2014, she appeared in the feature film Galore (2014), which premiered at the Melbourne International Film Festival.
-She earned a Best Actress award for her performance at the 2014 Cinema des Antipodes Saint-Tropez.
+For her performance, she won the Best Actress award at the 2014 Cinema des Antipodes Saint-Tropez.
 She moved to Melbourne after this.

 Sullivan was one of two runners-up in the 2015 Heath Ledger Scholarship, along with Emilie Cocquerel.
 Both were given round trips to Los Angeles to increase their profiles in the US market, as well as a scholarship to attend masterclasses at Screenwise Film and Television School in Sydney.

 She appeared in the second season of the television series Rake (2012) and had a recurring role in the NBC series Camp (2013), an American show filmed in Queensland.
 She had a role in the 2015 film Sucker, starring Timothy Spall.

-In 2018, she reached further prominence in the lead role of Miranda in Picnic At Hanging Rock.
+In 2018, she reached further prominence in the lead role of Miranda in Picnic at Hanging Rock.
 Later that year, she became the face of Australian pearl company Paspaley, starring in a 60-second advertising video shot on the Kimberley coast in Western Australia.

-Sullivan played Lucy in the Australian film I Met A Girl, which was released on Netflix in April 2021.

-In 2021, Sullivan was cast in the film Evil Dead Rise, written and directed by Lee Cronin and due for release on 21 April 2023.
+Sullivan played Lucy in the 2021 Netflix film I Met a Girl.
+The same year, she was cast in the film Evil Dead Rise, written and directed by Lee Cronin, which was released on 21 April 2023.

-In 2022 she was cast in Monolith, a science fiction thriller film made by a team of emerging South Australian filmmakers: writer Lucy Campbell, director Matt Vesely and producer Bettina Hamilton.
-Filmed in the Adelaide hills, the film has its world premiere at the Adelaide Film Festival on 27 October 2022.
+In 2022, she was cast in the science fiction thriller film Monolith, directed by Matt Vesely.
+Filmed in the Adelaide Hills, the film had its Australian premiere at the Adelaide Film Festival on 27 October 2022, and its world premiere on 13 March 2023 at SXSW Film Festival.
+Several reviewers praised Sullivan's performance, and after the film's showing at FrightFest in London, Sullivan won Best Actress in Total Film's FrightFest Awards.
+In a 2023 interview she spoke about her role in Monolith being the "challenge of a lifetime", being the only actor on screen for 94 minutes, finding it "terrifying".

 Other work

 Sullivan has also worked as a model in Australia and elsewhere.

 In October 2018 Paspaley, an Australian pearling company, launched its new ad campaign entitled "Something Real", featuring Sullivan.

+As of October 2023 Sullivan was trying her hand at screenwriting, working on a "confrontational" comedy-drama for a male lead, while staying with a friend in the Northern Rivers region of New South Wales.